ilai-ucsb/music_rec/team/sprint03/lab07.md

 - No blockers

 #### Aditya
 - Wrote tests for SpotifyAPI caller for find_song.
-Discussed firestore limitations
+Discussed firestore limitations.
+- Finish lab07 due tonight + discuss what database is going to be used for
+- No blockers

 #### Ian
 - Working on adding filter by year in frontend